Vinay2080/dragon-of-north/README.md

 # 🚀 Dragon of North - Cloud-Native Authentication Platform

-A Spring Boot authentication + OTP verification service (email/phone) with a clean modular structure (Spring Modulith) and a PostgreSQL-backed user store.
+A Spring Boot authentication and OTP verification service (email/phone) with a clean modular structure (Spring Modulith) and a PostgreSQL-backed user store.

 ## Why this project exists 🎯
 This project focuses on building a practical auth foundation: